In this post, we provide a step-by-step plan to write topic sentences for students in Year 9 and 10.

 Remember, it should NOT be your thesis reworded!

-The thesis is a BROAD argument for your whole essay, whereas, your topic sentences is just a NARROW focus.
-Topic sentences must justify your thesis.
+The thesis is a BROAD argument for your whole essay, whereas, your topic sentences are a NARROW focus.
+Topic sentences are there to justify your thesis.

 Before we explain how to write a topic sentence, let’s refresh our memories on our essay and paragraph structures!